-The Sahel region, including Niger, has become a safe haven for jihadists.
-Safety is a concern in many parts of the country and Christians must take serious precautions when they travel to avoid abduction etc..
-Even military personnel are not safe: IS affiliates are known to ambush and kill Nigerien and international soldiers.
+Niger has become a hotspot for jihadist activity.
+Safety is a concern in many parts of the country and Christians must take serious precautions when they travel to avoid abduction or other forms of attack.
+Even military personnel are not safe: IS affiliates are known to ambush and kill Nigerien and international troops.